ColdBoreBallistics/.github/profile/README.md

 A ballistics calculator and DOPE management app for precision rifle shooters.
 Available on Android, with iOS and web in development.

 ### .dope Format
 An open, cross-platform JSON format for precision rifle ballistics sessions.
-CC0 licensed — free for anyone to implement, with no restrictions.
+More details coming.

 → [dope-format specification](https://github.com/ColdBoreBallistics/dope-format)